stanley-313/LFMamba/README.md

 ![](/figs/network.png)

-**This is the Pytorch implementation of the LF image spatial SR method in our paper "Omni Spatial-Angular Correlations Exploration for Light Field Image Super-Resolution".**
+**This is the Pytorch implementation of the LF image spatial SR method in our paper "LFMamab: Light Field Image Super-Resolution with State Space Model".**

 ## Preparation:
 ***